 On Centos, find the line "Allow root to run any commands anywhere"

-On Debian system, find the line with "User privilege specification"
+On the Debian system, find the line with "User privilege specification"

 The syntax for providing sudo access is as follows.